 RESULTS Federal incentives of 2007 caused a spike in acreage dedicated to corn in Mississippi (Fig. 1).
-Corn production has recently expanded to occupy close to 60% of Mississippi's harvested land base.
-Over half of the counties in the Delta have invested between 60-85% of their arable land in corn across the 3-year study interval (Fig. 2).
-Risk probability maps (at the 10% risk level) generated from National Weather Service (NWS) station-derived data maps indicate 2-3 week delays in corn planting dates for two areas in the southern half of Mississippi (Fig. 3).
+Corn production, based on CDL time-series 2013-2016, occupies over 50% of Mississippi's harvested land base.
+Actually, since 2007 over half of the counties in the Delta have invested between 60-85% of their arable land in corn across the 4-year study interval (Fig. 2).
+For display purposes only the 2013-2015 maps have been included here.
+Risk probability maps (at the 10% risk level), generated from National Weather Service (NWS) station-derived data maps, indicate 2-3 week delays in corn planting dates for two areas in the southern half of Mississippi (Fig. 3).
 These NWS-based probability maps also show 7-21d differences in planting date just spanning the Alluvial Plain.
 PRISM (Parameter-elevation Relationships on Independent Slopes Model) climate data maps highlight notable zonal differences in south Mississippi (Fig. 4).
-Based on PRISM models, spatial analysis indicates 17% of the statewide acreages could advance planting dates 1-3 weeks at a very low risk of 10% (Fig. 5).
+Based on PRISM models (at a resolution of 16 km2), spatial analysis indicates ~20% of the statewide acreages could advance planting dates 1-3 weeks at a very low risk of 10% (Fig. 5).